-The CEWRI-CI Subprogram will use the most current, approved version of FEMA's Flood Insurance Rate Map (FIRM) or Preliminary Flood Insurance Rate Map (PFIRM) to identify whether a property is located within or outside of the 100-year floodplain.
-A 100-year floodplain, as defined by FEMA, includes areas that have a one percent (1%) annual chance of flooding any given year.
+The CEWRI-CI Subprogram will use the most current, approved version of FEMA's Flood Insurance Rate Map (FIRM), Preliminary Flood Insurance Rate Map (PFIRM), or Advisory Base Flood Elevation (ABFE) Map to identify whether a property is located within or outside of the 100-year floodplain/Special Flood Hazard Area (SFHA) or 500-year (or 0.2 percent annual chance) floodplain.
 Floodplain designation will be determined by the site-specific environmental review.

-In accordance with Federal Register Vol. 84, No. 169 (August 30, 2019), 84 FR 45838, 45867, the Program may aid with the rehabilitation of a house located in a floodplain if:
+In accordance with Federal Register Vol. 84, No. 169 (August 30, 2019), 84 FR 45838, 45867, the Subprogram may aid with the rehabilitation of a house located in a floodplain if: